 l.
 Resolution #14-0917-289, adopting amendments to lower the legal age for gaming patrons and Gaming Employees from twenty-one (21) to eighteen (18), bringing the Ordinance into compliance with NIGC Regulations and authorizing submission to the NIGC for approval.

 m.
-Resolution #15-0211-030, permanently adopting amendments approved by the NIGC.2.02.
+Resolution #15-0211-030, permanently adopting amendments approved by the NIGC.

+n.
+Resolution #__-____-___, amending the Ordinance to remove non-gaming activities, remove unnecessary definitions, correct definitions for uniformity, and remove sections better addressed in Tribal Regulation.

+2.02.
 Amendment.
 This Ordinance may be amended from time to time in accordance with the procedures set forth in the in the Administrative Procedures Act – Ordinance.

 2.03 Repeal.
-This Ordinance may be repealed in accordance with the procedures set forth in the administrative Procedures Act – Ordinance.
+This Ordinance may be repealed in accordance with the procedures set forth in the Administrative Procedures Act – Ordinance.

 2.04.
 Severability.
-If any provision of this ordinance or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this ordinance which can be given effect without the invalid provision or application, and to this end the provisions of this Ordinance are severable.
+If any provision of this Ordinance or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this Ordinance which can be given effect without the invalid provision or application, and to this end the provisions of this Ordinance are severable.

 Article 3.
 Definitions.

 3.01.
 General.
-In this ordinance, except where otherwise specifically provided or the context otherwise requires, the following terms and expressions shall have the following meanings.
+In this Ordinance, except where otherwise specifically provided or the context otherwise requires, the following terms and expressions shall have the following meanings.
 The word “shall” is always mandatory and not merely advisory.

 3.02.
 Automated teller machines means machines that dispense currency prompted by a customer’s own credit or debit card that are not affixed to any gaming device and are not considered gaming devices.